-The holiday season is officially here and our team at Alpine Insurance wants to give you and your family a warm season’s greetings and an abundant new year!
+The holiday season is officially here.
+And our team at Alpine Insurance wants to give you and your family a warm season’s greetings and a happy new year!
 We want to take this opportunity to thank you, our customer, for your continued support.
 We appreciate your business and couldn’t be more proud to serve Alberta’s local economy.

 - Red Deer Special Olympics

 - Food Banks Across the province of Alberta

 With the holidays come family gatherings, delicious food, and exciting celebrations with our loved ones.
 But it also means more cars out on the road, leaving our homes empty as we visit family and friends, and increased usage of stoves and other kitchen appliances with more cooking and baking.